Interactive measurement of vignetting and sensor nonuniformity

 Instructions

-• Set your camera or lens to manual focus and focus it at infinity (the worst case for light falloff).
+• If possible, set your camera or lens to manual focus and focus it at infinity (for minimum light falloff).

 • The subject does not need to be in focus (you don’t even need a lens to measure sensor uniformity); the goal is to measure lens light falloff and/or sensor uniformity, not features of the subject.
 For typical measurements, set exposure compensation to overexpose by about one f-stop.
 (You may, however, use any exposure you choose.)